Hstellar/Conversational_Question_Anwering_System/FlowQA/README.md

 ####
 For the above two methods after training is done, the model and log file are saved in the same directory with the name passed in the "--name" argument.

-This can be also run using the collab notebook "FlowQA.ipynb" and the files given.
+This can be also run using the google collab notebook "FlowQA.ipynb" and uploading the files given in the directory.

 References: